Chickensalad303/SpIpod/README.md

 `sudo systemctl enable redis-server`
 & do this:
-`sudo service redis-server start` do the same for raspotify:
+`sudo service redis-server start` do the same for raspotify in later steps after it has been installed:
 `sudo systemctl enable raspotify`